lockss/lockss-rtd-manual/docs/troubleshooting/coredns.rst

 Post-Installation Changes to DNS
 --------------------------------

-If the DNS settings of your system change after K3s is initially installed (for example if DNS servers are added or removed), run this command (which is relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:
+If the DNS settings of your system change after K3s is initially installed (for example if DNS servers are added or removed), run this command (which is relative to the :ref:`LOCKSS Installer Directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:

 .. code-block:: shell